JxJxJxMxNxS/referrals-test-jobs/README.md

 Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
 Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
 File type: jpg, png or prototypes in InVision.
 Send your cv and portfolio to aquijada@nearsoft.com

-## Test Opening
-🌵⚡️

-ke pezzzzz.

-### Role Definition
-* huehue
-* sopa du macaco uma delicia
-* hue hue

-### Requirements
-* juejuejeueu
-* sopa du macacooooooooo

-### Minimum Skills Required:
-* Currently enrolled in a Bachelor’s degree, preferably in a design-related field (0-2 years)
-* Fluent in English (Writing and speaking)
-* Demonstrated proficiency in the Adobe Suite of software (Sketch in particular)
-* Quickly visualize and prototype ideas to communicate designs
-* Quick learner, excellent problem-solving skills, visionary
-* Please submit a portfolio that demonstrates designs for web/mobile.

 ## Credit